steveicarus/iverilog/Documentation/developer/regression_tests.rst

 to make sure the code is always going forward.

-NOTE: There are scripts written in perl to run the regression tests, but they are bing gradually replaced with a newer set of scripts.
+NOTE: There are scripts written in perl to run the regression tests, but they are being gradually replaced with a newer set of scripts.
 It is the newer method that is described here.

 Test Descriptions